 Personal injury cases can involve a lot of heartache and grief.
-If you think you have a claim, it is important to seek legal advice just as soon as you suffer harm.
+If you think you have a claim, it is important to seek legal advice from a New York personal injury lawyer as soon as you suffer harm.
 If you delay or get distracted your claim can be defeated by laws called statutes of limitations.

 A statute of limitations sets the maximum time after an event has occurred within which legal proceedings can be initiated.
 You should never wait too long before consulting a lawyer if you believe you have a personal injury claim, as you could be forced to bear the cost of your injuries alone and be deprived of justice.